sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/executors_troubleshooting.md

 ## Creating a Debug Firecracker VM
 To create a temporary Firecracker VM for debugging purposes:

-> NOTE: if the host VM is provisioned with the [Sourcegraph terraform modules](https://docs.sourcegraph.com/admin/deploy_executors_terraform), the VMs may be configured to sotp automatically.
+> NOTE: if the host VM is provisioned with the [Sourcegraph terraform modules](https://docs.sourcegraph.com/admin/deploy_executors_terraform), the VMs may be configured to stop automatically.
 Refer to [Disabling the auto-deletion of Executor VMs](#disabling-the-auto-deletion-of-executor-vms) for information to prevent this.

 1. `ssh` into the host VM
 1. `sudo su` to become the `root` user